-Practical experience and evidence of health promotion programs, campaigns, and national strategies for key disease groups, such as HPV virus infection, have increased throughout Europe.
-Enhancing social behavioral research could provide a larger basis of evidence, as the foundation for actions in prevention.
-Start-up guidance through programs and campaigns for the prevention of human papillomavirus (HPV), through vaccination, is especially important for young people.
+Practical experiences and evidence of health promotion programs, campaigns, and national strategies for key disease groups, such as HPV virus infection have increased throughout Europe.

+Enhancing social behavioral research could provide a larger basis of evidence, as the foundation for movements in prevention.
+Start-up guidance through programs and campaigns for the prevention of human papillomavirus, through vaccination, is especially important for young people.

 There are two basic groups gathered around the interest - the fight against HVP.
-The first group is teenagers, during the period of maturity for vaccination, and the second group is the parents of those teenagers, who have the need and responsibility to protect their children.
-For young people, programs for the prevention of HVP infection can include peer education, inclusion of youth organizations, and school health literacy programs.
+The first group is teenagers, during the period of maturity for vaccination and the second group is the parents of those teenagers, who have the need and responsibility to protect their children.
+For young people programs for the prevention of human papillomavirus can include peer education, inclusion of youth organizations, and school health literacy programs.
 However, more significant effects could be achieved through social networks.

-HPV infection is the most important risk factor and a necessary condition for the development of cervical cancer [1].
-In Serbia, an average of 482 women die of cervical cancer each year, based on the estimates of the International Agency for Research on Cancer and the European Network of Registries for Cancer, Serbia remains in the group of European countries with the highest rates of illness and dying from cervical cancer.
+Human papillomavirus (HPV) infection is the most important risk factor and a necessary condition for the development of cervical cancer [1].
+In Serbia, an average of 482 women die of cervical cancer each year, based on the estimates of the International Agency for Research on Cancer (IARC) and the European Network of Registries for Cancer (ENCR), Serbia remains in the group of European countries with the highest rates of illness and dying from cervical cancer.

-HPV is also responsible for more than 90% of cases of colon cancer, 71% of cancer of the genital organs in both sexes, and 72% of cases of lung and throat cancer, according to the US National Cancer Institute.
-To date, more than 120 types of HPV have been identified.
-Some of them (about 40 types of viruses) are sexually transmitted and lead to infection of sex organs and the anogenital region of both women and men [2].
+Human papillomavirus is also responsible for more than 90% of cases of colon cancer, 71 % Percentage of cases of cancer of the genital organs in both sexes and 72% of cases of lung and throat cancer, according to US National Cancer Institute.
+To date, more than 120 types of Human papillomavirus have been identified.
+Some of them (about 40 types of viruses) are sexually transmitted and lead to infection of sex organs and anogenital region of both women and men [2].

-HPV is so widespread that most adults (about 70% of people) have had an HPV infection in their lifetime.
-Primary HPV infection usually does not exhibit any symptoms and most people create antibodies without being aware that they Received • Примљено: August 11, 2017

-Revised • Ревизија: September 28, 2018 Accepted • Прихваћено: September 29, 2018 Online first: October 11, 2018 have been infected.
-In some cases, HPV infection can be maintained without any symptoms for many years.
+The HPV virus is so widespread that most adults (about 70% of people) have had an HPV infection in their lifetime.
+Primary HPV infection usually does not give any symptoms and most people create antibodies without being aware that it has been infected.
+In some cases HPV infection can be maintained without any symptoms and for many years.
 It is therefore very difficult to say with certainty when and how the infection occurred.